-In Fiscal Year 2021, employees underwent more than 300 hours of safety training.
-Our proactive efforts resulted in zero OSHA violations.
-Overall, preventable injuries were kept to a minimum.
-There were a total of four such injuries resulting in no lost days and 24 restricted days.
+In Fiscal Year 2023, employees underwent more than 1,500 hours of safety training.
+Overall, we reported one OSHA violation and preventable injuries were kept to a minimum.
+There were a total of four such injuries resulting in two lost-time injuries and three restricted duty injuries.